protolambda/muskoka-server/README.md

 - Pub/Sub         -- to communicate new tasks and results as events
 - Firestore       -- to track tasks and results

+Note: deployments are to europe-west 3 and 2 regions, to keep latency between services low.

 ```bash
 # Set project ID